 For anti-surface warfare missions, the helicopter can be equipped with a range of weapons on the four weapons stations, including Lockheed Martin AGM-114 Hellfire anti-surface missiles.

 For anti-submarine warfare, the MH-60R can carry up to three ATK mk50 or mk46 active / passive lightweight torpedoes.
-For self-defence, a pintle-mounted 7.62mm machine gun can be fitted.
+A pintle-mounted 7.62mm machine gun can be fitted for self-defence.

-The MH-60R is fitted with the Raytheon AN/AAS-44 detecting / tracking system, which includes forward-looking infrared (FLIR) and laser rangefinder.
+The MH-60R is fitted with the Raytheon AN / AAS-44 detecting / tracking system, which includes a forward-looking infrared (FLIR) and laser rangefinder.

-The helicopter's radar is the Telephonics AN/APS-147 multimode radar, which has inverse synthetic aperture (ISAR) imaging and periscope and small target detection capabilities.
-Lockheed Martin was awarded a contract in July 2008 to develop a new radar system, AN/APS-153 radar, with the automatic radar periscope detection and discrimination (ARPDD) capability.
+The helicopter’s radar is the Telephonics AN / APS-147 multi-mode radar, which has inverse synthetic aperture (ISAR) imaging and periscope and small target detection capabilities.
+Lockheed Martin was awarded a contract in July 2008 to develop a new radar system named AN / APS-153 radar, with automatic radar periscope detection and discrimination (ARPDD) capability.

 The upper controls and hub are ballistically tolerant and the rotor blades are tolerant against 23mm rounds.
-The tail rotor has redundant failsafe controls.
-In the event of a 20/20/10G impact crash, the helicopter's high-mass components are retained within the frame.
+The tail rotor has redundant fail-safe controls.
+The helicopter’s high-mass components are retained within the frame in the event of a 20/20/10G impact crash.

 The helicopter is powered by two General Electric T700-GE-401C turboshaft engines rated at 1,425kW.
 The internal self-sealing fuel tanks have a capacity of 2,230l.